gabemahoney/jetbrains-dark-theme/README.md

-# Jetbrains Dark Theme
+# PyCharm Dark Theme for Python

-A theme extension for Visual Studio Code based on Webstorm and Intellij IDE from Jetbrains.
+A VS Code theme that mimics Python syntax highlighting in PyCharm.
+This theme is a fork of [mobalti/jetbrains-dark-theme](https://github.com/mobalti/jetbrains-dark-theme).

 **Optional:** For the best experience, use **Jetbrains Mono** font.